 Pain can be considered acute or chronic.
 Chronic pain occurs when pain signals continue to fire in the nervous system.
-This is ongoing, lasting longer than the typical healing timeframe which is typically defined as pain that is present for longer than 3-6 months.
+This is ongoing, lasting longer than the typical healing time frame which is typically defined as pain that is present for longer than 3-6 months.
 Every person will experience pain differently and every individual’s tolerance for pain will be different.
 Overtime, constant pain can begin to affect other areas of a person’s life including their daily activities.
 Likewise, individuals suffering from chronic pain are also at an increased risk of depression and anxiety.
 Individuals may also begin experiencing sleep disturbances due to the pain they experience.

 The cause of the pain can be extensive and vary from person to person.
 For example, some individuals may experience chronic pain due to chronic conditions such as arthritis while others may experience chronic pain due to another acute diagnosis such as cancer.
-Some injuries or illnesses may leave an individual more sensitive to pain, and sometimes people may be experiencing multiple causes of pain that overlap resulting in a chronic pain.
-A brief list of additional causes is listed below:
+Some injuries or illnesses may leave an individual more sensitive to pain, and sometimes people may be experiencing multiple causes of pain that overlap resulting in chronic pain.
+A brief and non-exhaustive list of additional causes is listed below:

 - Back injuries